-The proposed masonry screens for the loading/service areas are measured at eight feet, four inches high in order to achieve a good screening effect.
+The proposed masonry screens for the loading/service areas measure eight feet, four inches high in order to achieve a good screening effect.
 This is two feet and four inches above the maximum allowed.
 Therefore, an amendment to this standard is requested.

 The proposed loading is accessed via a private easement to the north of the property.
 In accordance with the D-D-O Zone standards, a screen has been provided to enclose the loading/service areas with two segments of masonry walls on the east and west sides.
-Given that the location of the walls is not visible from any public streets, the staff has no objection to the amendment.
-The Urban Design Section recommends approval of this amendment.
+Given that the location of the walls is not visible from any public streets, the Planning Board approved this amendment.